bones-codes/the_colonel/README.md

 <a name="installation"/>
 ## Installation
 Installation and removal are accomplished via shell scripts.
 The Colonel should only be run in a virtual machine.
-Keylogging is not available on Vagrant.
-_Note: server, channel and nickname should be set in [irc/col_bot](../master/irc/col_bot#L36-L39) prior to installation._
+_Note: server, channel and nickname should be set in [irc/col_bot](../master/irc/col_bot#L36-L39) prior to installation.
+Keylogging is not available on Vagrant._

 1. `git clone https://github.com/cara-bones/colonel.git`
 2. `cd /colonel`